RiccardoCerberi/RISCV-Emulator/README.md

 # Presentation #
 This is an implementation in C++ of RISC-V emulator.
 It's a single cycle, thus every instruction is executed sequentially.
+The current version supports rv32ui instructions, that is, user integer instructions on 32 bits registers.

 ## Requirements:  ##
 - Cmake to configure the buildsystem which makes the executable file;